ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `overworld_is_brightness_dependent`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
-		- When enabled, the `overworld` sky color is modulated by the time of day: darker at night, brighter during the day.
+		- When enabled, `sky_color.overworld` is modulated by the time of day: darker at night, brighter during the day.
 This matches vanilla behavior.
 	- `the_end`
 		- Type: `RGBA HTML color`
 		- Allowed values: [`#00000000`, `#FFFFFFFF`]